 Kingsbury Cottage Guest House

 We believe everyone enjoying a stay with us will feel like they own Silkbush Mountain Vineyards, even if it is only for a few days.
-Staying in the Kingsbury Cottage makes you feel as though you are master of the immense property.
-You will be very comfortable in the fully air-conditioned cottage, with a cast iron stove in the living room, heated slate floors, an outside braai, (and firewood), patio chairs and table, as well as an ironwood dining room table and a large hot tub for outdoor luxury and entertainment.
+You will be comfortable in the air-conditioned cottage, with a cast iron stove in the livingroom, heated slate floors, an outside braai, firewood, and outside chairs and table, as well as an ironwood dining room table and a large hot tub.

 There is lots more detailed information on the Silkbush website about how to book a stay, recommended restaurants, other local wine estates to visit, multiple things to do and maps to help you get around.
 Naturally Franci and Anton and their family who live on the property (about a mile downhill) will welcome and assist you.